Updated July 17, 2023

-- The counterparties need to agree on the notional principal amount based on which the future interest payments have to be calculated.
+- The counterparties actively agree on the notional principal amount, which is the basis for calculating future interest payments.

 - Next, they must decide on the type and amount of interest to be exchanged.
 This interest payment will represent the cash flows flowing in and out of the swapping entities.

 - Finally, they seal the deal by signing the financial contract.
-Mostly, commercial or investment banks act as the intermediary in such swap transactions.
+Mostly, commercial or investment banks act as intermediaries in such swap transactions.

 Let us assume that PQR Inc. has to raise $10 million from the debt market to fund its new expansion project.
-The company offered a variable interest rate, which currently stood at4%.
-Now, the company is concerned that the prevailing market scenario indicates a high probability of an increase in the benchmark interest rate in the near term.
-So, it decided to enter into an interest rate swap agreement with TQZInc. who currently pays a fixed interest rate of 5%.
-Consequently, as per the swap contract, PQR Inc. will be pay a fixed interest rate of 5% to TQZ Inc., while TQZ Inc. will pay a variable interest rate (currently 4%) to PQR Inc.
+The company offered a variable interest rate, currently at 4%.
+The company is concerned that the prevailing market scenario indicates a high probability of an increase in the benchmark interest rate in the near term.
+So, it entered into an interest rate swap agreement with TQZInc.
+Who currently pays a fixed interest rate of 5%.
+Consequently, as per the swap contract, PQR Inc. will be paid a fixed interest rate of 5% to TQZ Inc., while TQZ Inc. will pay a variable interest rate (currently 4%) to PQR Inc.

 At the beginning of the swap contract, PQR Inc. has to pay 1% (= fixed 5% – variable 4%) of the notional principal to TQZ Inc. as the swap spread.
-However, in case the benchmark interest rate increases by 2%then the variable rate will become 6%, then TQZ Inc. will have to pay PQR Inc. 1% (= variable 6% – fixed 5%) of the notional principal as the swap spread.
-On the other hand, if the benchmark interest rate remains stable or goes down, then PQR Inc. will have to pay TQZ Inc. This is an example of a fixed to floating rate swap.
+However, if the benchmark interest rate increases by 2%then the variable rate will become 6%, then TQZ Inc. will have to pay PQR Inc. 1% (= variable 6% – fixed 5%) of the notional principal as the swap spread.
+On the other hand, if the benchmark interest rate remains stable or goes down, PQR Inc. will have to pay TQZ Inc. This is an example of a fixed-to-floating rate swap.

 Let us assume that ASD Inc. had recently raised a loan with a floating interest rate indexed to the 3-month LIBOR.
 However, now the company intends to move to a 3-month EURIBOR.
 Instead of exchanging the benchmark index, the company can opt for an interest rate swap agreement with another party whose debt is currently indexed to the 3-month EURIBOR.
-Basically, this is an example of a floating to floating rate swap wherein the exchange of one type of benchmark index for another has taken place.
+This is an example of a floating-to-floating rate swap wherein the exchange of one type of benchmark index for another has occurred.

-Similarly, ASD Inc. can also swap its benchmark index from 3-month LIBOR to 6-month LIBOR.
-This is another type of floating to floating rate swap.
+Similarly, ASD Inc. can swap its benchmark index from 3-month- to 6-month LIBOR.
+This is another type of floating-to-floating rate swap.

 Interest Rate Swap Rates